-We're ranked 5th in the UK and 36th in the world for Architecture and Built Environment teaching (QS world ranking 2017).
+In 2017, we ranked 5th in the UK and 36th in the QS world ranking for Architecture and Built Environment teaching.

-This contemporary Master of Architecture (MArch) course combines the best of theory and practice to get you ready for professional practice, entering offices or engaging with MPhil and PhD research.
+Our contemporary Master of Architecture (MArch) programme combines the best of theory and practice to get you ready for professional practice, entering offices or engaging with MPhil and PhD research.

 Our uniquely hands-on programme integrates industry experience with academic study; while completing your degree you will complete industry placements where you will take an active role in creating architecture and enhancing practice.